MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_ndk_capabilities.md

 ### -field NdkInfo

-A pointer to an <a href="/windows/win32/api/ndkinfo/ns-ndkinfo-ndk_adapter_info">NDK_ADAPTER_INFO</a> structure that specifies NDK adapter capabilities and limits that are relevant for an specific NDK consumer.
+A pointer to an <a href="/windows/win32/api/ndkinfo/ns-ndkinfo-ndk_adapter_info">NDK_ADAPTER_INFO</a> structure that specifies NDK adapter capabilities and limits that are relevant for a specific NDK consumer.
 These capabilities can be different from system-wide limits.

 ## -remarks